-When we acquired Andrew Marc, it was a supplier of fine outerwear and handbags for both men and women to upscale specialty and department stores.
-We have since expanded our product categories and product offerings for Andrew Marc, both in house and through licensing arrangements.
+When we acquired Andrew Marc, it was a supplier of fine outerwear and handbags for both men and women to upscale specialty and department stores, and we have since expanded our product categories and product offerings for Andrew Marc, both in house and through licensing arrangements.
 We have expanded the distribution of outerwear by penetrating additional doors and selling into new channels of distribution.
 We enhanced our website for Andrew Marc (www.andrewmarc.com) to expand our online product offerings.
-We launched Andrew Marc and Marc New York dress lines which began shipping in Fall 2009, leveraging our G-III dress capabilities and our manufacturing sources.
+We began a program to license our Andrew Marc and Marc New York brands and have entered into agreements to license these brands for a number of product categories.